OlafOtterbach/Yallocc/README.md

 of defined patterns.
 It always matches the longest patterns for tokens.

-Tokenizer.LexJSharp
+Tokenizer.LexJS
 -------------------
-The lex java script tokenizer based on lex sharp is a tokenizer for javascript.
+The lex JavaScript tokenizer based on lex sharp is a tokenizer for JavaScript.

 Yallocc.SyntaxTree
 ------------------